craftcms/docs/docs/5.x/extend/filesystem-types.md

 # Filesystem Types

-In Craft 4, asset storage has been split into two concepts:
+In Craft 5, asset storage is split into two concepts:

 - **Filesystems** establish relationships between Craft and storage media, like the local disk or a storage bucket.
 - **Volumes** organize assets into sources that make sense for a site’s content model, define fields available to assets, and bind those sources to filesystems.

-What would have been a volume type in Craft 3 is now a filesystem type.
+What would have been a volume type in Craft 3 is now a filesystem type in Craft 4 and Craft 5.

 ## Filesystem Class